noqms/noqms/README.md

 Timeouts are first class citizens in this architecture.
 With each microservice the application developer specifies the typicalMillis and the timeoutMillis for that microservices.
 The framework handles the rest - notifying a requester when a response has timed out, for example.
 Waiting for a response will not take longer than the receiving side's reported timeout, and the response information indicates whether a timeout occured.
-The microservice can handle it there at that level if the logic is clear, or simply pass it back to the microservice that requested the data from <i>it</i>.
+The microservice can handle the timeout if the way to handle it at its level is clear, or simply pass it up the chain, sending an application defined status code back to the microservice that requested the data from <i>it</i>.
 Programming for and explicity handling more failure cases - which includes timeouts - makes for a more robust system.
 The alternative can sometimes mean long weekends for IT and fixing or recovering data because of an unforeseen slowdown somewhere in the system that caused cascading failures.

 One benefit of not having a centralized queue - and of the framework being capable of instantiation any number of